soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>The new system provided a smooth chat and notification experience, improving user engagement and productivity by 25%.</td>
+      <td>The new system provided a smooth chat and notification experience.
+User engagement and productivity improved by 25%.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>The main constraint was a very tight schedule, which didn't give us enough time to build a complex WebSocket-based real-time solution.</td>
+      <td>The main constraint was a very tight schedule.
+We didn't have enough time to build a complex WebSocket-based real-time solution.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>